+Most Occupiers Liability claims can be dealt with on a No Win No Fee basis.
 We can review your claim free of charge and advise you if your claim is likely to be awarded compensation.
-If we take your claim on under a No Win No Fee agreement, all your legal fees are covered, win or lose*.

 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

 We offer free, specialist legal advice without the legal jargon.
 Once we take on your claim our team of Personal Injury Solicitors, Litigation Lawyers and Claims Handlers will assist you with all the guidance you need to ensure your claim has the best chance of being awarded a fair amount of compensation.

 Occupiers Liability personal injury claims often include compensation for pain and suffering, medical treatments, rehabilitation, lost earnings, travel and out of pocket expenses.

 Our Personal Injury Solicitors fight hard to assist you with:

 - Adaptations, aids and adjustments required at home and work